codingwolf-at/my-blogs/Blog-on-Array.md

 ## Manipulating Arrays With unshift() function

-The `unshift()` function is somewhat like the `push()` function, the only difference is that it adds the given value to the front of array instead of the end of array.
+The `unshift()` function is somewhat like the `push()` function, the only difference is that it adds the given value to the front of the array instead of the end of the array.

 ```javascript
 var myLove = ["linux", "java",];
 unshift("javascript");  // now array is ["javascript", "linux", "java"]
 ```

-HURRAYY!
+HURRAY!
 You did it.
 This is all you needed to know about Arrays in JavaScript as a beginner.

 ![GIF](https://media.giphy.com/media/26xBuwDvSNN9w8sda/giphy.gif)